IgniteUI/help-topics/topics/07_What's-New/01_Whats_New_In_2018_Volume2.md

 *  Item Highlight Layer renders a vertical rectangle for each data item in a category that is closest to the mouse cursor.
 This rectangle is filled with semi-transparent color that matches color of the series by default.

-You can find more information on the Scale Breaks in the link:category-chart-annotation-and-interaction-layers.html#CategoryHighlightLayer[Annotations and Interaction Layers topic].
+You can find more information on the Scale Breaks in the following topic:

 #### Related Topic
 -   [Annotation and Interaction Layers](category-chart-annotation-and-interaction-layers.html#CategoryTooltipLayer)